The Weather at

 More detailed daily data can be found below - Armidale Weather - Monthly Data Files.

-National Climate Centre outlook for June 2017: Rainfall lower than the long term average, temperatures higher than the long term average.
+National Climate Centre outlook for August 2017: Rainfall close to the long term average, temperatures higher than the long term average.

 Weather at Nearby Locations & Links to Webcams & Automatic Weather Stations (AWS)